Industrial Effluent Recycling Plant in India Saves Thousands

 The rigors of the salt and dye removal process produced a situation where the reverse osmosis membranes experienced heavy fouling.
 This led to a significant reduction in flux thereby reducing the life-cycle of the membranes to less than one year.
 Consequently, the plant’s membrane consumption rate was six to eight times higher than that of a typical municipal wastewater application.
 This high membrane consumption rate resulted in a situation where the company was experiencing prohibitively expensive operation costs.

 Our Surplus Division supplied the plant with reconditioned surplus reverse osmosis membrane elements.
 The cost of each reconditioned element was 60% less than the cost of a comparable new membrane element.
+(Here you can view our current inventory of surplus seawater membranes and brackish membranes.)

 After one year of service, there was no material difference in either the performance or the useful life of the reconditioned membranes when compared to the prior usage of new elements.
 More importantly, the cost savings to the company was over $300,000 per year.